What is changing?

 New high voltage ‘backbone’ transmission lines will move much higher amounts of clean electricity from generation sites to where it is needed.

 More energy storage is also being added to the system, to make sure we have electricity when it is needed.
-Large-scale storage solutions, such as batteries and pumped hydro facilities, will help to power the grid at times of peak demand or when the sun is not shining and the wind is not blowing.
+Large-scale storage solutions, such as batteries and pumped hydro facilities, will help to power the grid at times of peak demand or when alternatives/renewables are unavailable.